- About Us

-Fast forward to 2001, the restaurant was so successful that the restaurant owners decided to close up shop in August when all of their customers (except for the local venomous snakes) were gone, since temperatures averaged around 115°F in the high desert and no one in their right mind would stick around.
+Eventually the owners decided to close up the restaurant for the month of August as temperatures in the hi-desert could reach 115 degrees causing rolling blackouts when the grid couldn't meet the demands of southern California.
 The annual closure was an effort to give the owners and their staff a break so everyone could re-charge for the busy tourist season.
 Several of their patrons were a bit anxious about this, so much that they started bringing in mason jars, and empty gallon jugs, to stock up on their favorite salad dressings before the restaurant closed.
 It was finally suggested, "you should seriously think about bottling this" (referring to Ginger Miso and Honey Balsamic Vinaigrette).
 While it was a fantastic and thoughtful suggestion, the owners could not find the time to bottle dressings while running the restaurant.

 In 2005, 3000 miles to the northeast of southern California, the first batch of Ginger Miso Salad Dressing was bottled.
 Soon thereafter the owners added seven more dressings, barbecue sauces, dips, and salsa.
 In 2006 Appalachian Naturals canned the first batch of Organic Tomato Puree for some local farms that had an excess of tomatoes after a bumper-crop season, about 800 pounds of tomatoes.
 In 2016 Appalachian Naturals produced their eleventh batch of tomato puree, this time totaling over 40,000 pounds of tomatoes.

-Today, Appalachian Naturals continues to grow, currently with 25 retail size products with even more in the making.
+Today, Appalachian Naturals continues to grow, currently with 25 retail size products and 10 foodservice size products.

 Our mission is to intelligently alter the existing food chain paradigm to the benefit of the consumer, ethically, environmentally, and economically.
 Sourcing ingredients from local farms and producers that follow similar ethical and sustainable approaches to commerce is just the tip of the fork here at Appalachian Naturals.